Upcoming Trainings | Beyond the Basics | Conflict Coaching 101 | Intermediate Conflict Coaching | Financial Assistance | Calendar | Questions?

-Community Boards schedules a variety of new mediation and restorative justice trainings throughout the year.
-Our regularly-offered trainings — Beyond the Basics, Conflict Coaching 101, and Intermediate Conflict Coaching — are annually scheduled on different dates each year.
-Be sure to join our email list for future updates.
+In addition to our regularly scheduled trainings, Community Boards offers a variety of new mediation and restorative justice trainings throughout the year.
+Be sure to join our mailing list to get all updates.

 0